LIPSummer25-QGP/Efficiency-Calulator/README.md

-# Efficiency-Calulator
+# Efficiency-Calulator + CrossSection + Uncertainty
-Counting the number of MC Signal in histogram.
-Maybe we should include the automatic Inclusive Cross Section Calculation and its uncertainty.
+Counting the number of MC Signal in histogram. included the automatic Cross Section Calculation and its uncertainty.